 Measure one cup of satin finish paint and two cups of glaze into your mixing pot and stir.
 Now add water a little at a time, stirring well.
 You want a consistency that's a little runny but still adheres to your brush.

 The proper consistency of the glaze mixture is important—it has to be thin enough to allow the basecoat to show through.

-If you have a large area to cover, you can double or triple the amounts of glaze mixture, but it's easier to work with a small amount at a time and creates less waste.
+If you have a large area to cover, you can double or triple the amount of the paint and glaze mixture, but it's easier to work with a small amount at a time—it creates less waste.

-Brush the glaze on the surface allowing it to collect in the cracks, crevices, and corners.
-Wait for the glaze to dry a bit — it will begin to dull in appearance.
-Dampen a piece of lint-free cloth with water and begin wiping off the glaze in long, even strokes, starting at the center and moving out towards the corners.
-As your cloth becomes too wet, replace it with a fresh new one.
+Brush the paint and glaze mixture on the surface allowing it to collect in the cracks, crevices, and corners.
+Wait for the mixture to dry a bit — it will begin to dull in appearance.
+Dampen a piece of lint-free cloth with water and begin wiping off the mixture in long, even strokes, starting at the center and moving out towards the corners.
+As your cloth becomes too wet, replace it with a new one.
 You can remove as much or as little glaze as you wish, depending on the effect you're trying to achieve.
-If you find you've removed too much, just apply more glaze and start again.
+If you find you've removed too much, just apply more paint and glaze mixture and start again.

-For different textures and effects, try using plastic wrap, newspaper and cheesecloth when wiping off glaze.
+For different textures and effects, try using rolled-up plastic wrap, newspaper or cheesecloth to wipe off the glaze.
 Cheesecloth accentuates the wood grain, while crinkled newspaper and plastic wrap marble the surface.
 You can use a towel to create a "scratched" effect.
 Allow the surface to dry completely.

-If you want to add even more age and a distressed appearance, try wearing down the surface of the wood with sandpaper, shave sharp edges with a knife or poke "wormholes" into the surface with a nail.
+If you want to add even more of a distressed appearance, try wearing down the surface of the wood with sandpaper, shave sharp edges with a knife or poke wormholes into the surface with a nail.